vidarsko/llmteaching/docs/use_cases.en.md

 If you need to read a lot of text (like law data) and you are only looking for a certain specific piece of information, you can use LLMs to read the text for you and extract the information you need.

+## Language checker

+Make your own GPT prompt that can be used as a language checker.
+Here is a template

+!!! note "Language checker template"
+    ```
+    You are given a text snippet, which may be in English or Norwegian.
+Your job is to provide feedback on the text snippet in the following format:
+    - Spelling mistakes: A bullet point list of the spelling mistakes in the text.
+    - Grammatical mistakes: A bullet point list of the grammatical errors in the text.
+    - Clarity: A bullet point list of possibly ambiguous or unclear sentences.
+    If there are no issues in a category, state "No issues found" and move on.
+Do NOT write the corrected text for me.
+    ```

 ## Other fun resources

 Hugging face qr code generator